-- Critical Theory
+- Critical (media) theory

-- Digital Cultures
+- Digital media cultures

 Compact Cinematics challenges the dominant understanding of cinema as feature length/ big screen, to focus on the various compact, short, miniature, pocket-sized forms of cinematics that have existed from even before its standardization in theatrical form, and in recent years have multiplied and proliferated, taking up increasingly important part of our everyday multimedia environment.
 With contributions of Jay Bolter & Maria Engberg, Francesco Casetti, Sean Cubitt, Ulrik Ekman, Anna McCarthy, Todd McGowan, Tom Gunning, Gillian Rose, Pasi Väliaho, Kim Louise Walden, and many others, the essays in this volume ask what the changed technical, socio-economic and political situation entails for the aesthetics and experience of contemporary cinematics, calling attention to new phenomena as well as to the concepts, theories and tools at our disposal to analyze them.

-Cinematic Chronotopes: Here, Now, Me (Bloomsbury 2014).
+Cinematic Chronotopes: Here, Now, Me (Bloomsbury Academic 2014, monograph)